Despite how it may seem, I really do enjoy the holidays. I enjoy the community giving aspect of the holiday season, though I am not religious myself.

 I want to see everyone, I really do.
 I just don’t want to listen to them bicker and talk smack about each other.
 It is exhausting.

 This year I plan to take out my frustrations through exercise.
+And avoidance.

 On the 12th day of Christmas ADHD gave to me….

 Christmas music.
 I am just gonna say it – not always a good thing.
 I like the old stuff like Bing Crosby.
 But I cannot stand that song about the “Christmas Shoes”.
 I can’t recall who made it.
 (The one where the little boy’s mother dies.)

 The food, the crowds – the whole atmosphere is very overwhelming.

 By New Years Day I am exhausted, and ready for a winter hibernation.